JamesBOPRC/R_Tutorial_Lesson_2/R_Tutorial_2025.md

 for future development are unlimited, so make sure you discuss any ideas you have you have with James.

+### Generic Functions

+- Write.Excel - copies a dataframe to the clipboard in an excel format.
+- Concert.Columns - converts all columns to a defined class.
+- Percentile_Plot - produces a simple plot where a dot represents a percentile input.
+- Continuous_TS - figures out the earliest date before a gap occurs in a timeseries.
+- TidalFromDate - returns the proportion of the tidal height for a given date.

+### Bathing Functions

+- Bathing_Season - returns the bathing season for a given date.
+- MAC - calculates the microbial assessment category.
+- FW_Action_Levels -
+- Hazen.Percentile - calculates the hazen percentile for a dataset.
+- SFRG_Table
+-

+### Site Look-up or Check Functions

+- BPU_List - returns a list of siteID’s for each biophysical class.
+- BPU_Check - returns the biophysical class for a siteID.
+- SSC_Check - returns SSC class for a siteID.
+- NERMN_Groundwater - returns all groundwater siteID’s.
+- FlowSites - returns all flow siteID’s.
+- NERMN_Estuary - returns all estuary siteID’s.
+- NERMN_River - returns all river siteID’s.
+- Geothermal_Sites - returns all geothermal siteID’s.
+- NERMN_Lake - returns all lake siteID’s organised by: integrated, hypolimnion, bottom, and discrete.
+- lakelist - returns all lake siteID’s
+- Bathing_River - returns all riverine bathing siteID’s.
+- Bathing_Lake - returns all lake bathing siteID’s.

+### NPS-FM Functions

+- NOFLakesPhytoplankton
+  - Chloro a
+- NOFPeriphyton
+  - Chloro Periphyton
+- NOFLakesTN
+  - N (Tot)
+- NOFLakesTP
+  - P (Tot)
+- NOFLakesRiversNH3
+  - Ammoniacal N
+  - pH
+- NOFRiversNO3
+  - Nirite Nitrate (as N)
+- NOFLakesRiversECOLI
+  - E coli
+- NOFCyanobacteria
+  - Total Cyanobacteria
+  - Potentially Toxic Cyanobacteria
+- NOFRiversDRP
+  - DRP
+- NOFRiversNO3
+  - Nitrite Nitrate (as N)
+- NOFRiversSFS
+  - Water Clarity

 # National Objective Framework Functions

 Reporting against the NOF can be a mundane exercise, and many attributes